 This article describes how to get started with the Pickit Teach engine.
 Pickit Teach is a detection engine which can search for objects based on a previously taught model of the object.
-It is primarily used to find irregularly shaped objects that don’t fit in one of the basic shape categories, like cylinders, spheres, squares, rectangles, circles or ellipses.

 Now that you’ve added your models, it’s time to detect objects.

-Place your objects below the camera as shown below, build a new region of interest box and press the Detect button.
+Place your objects below the camera as shown below, build a new Region of Interest box and press the Detect button.

 At this point, it’s possible to verify in the Objects view if the objects are detected.
 Note that at this point, all valid detections will be displayed as unpickable (in orange) because the model doesn’t have any pick points defined yet.

 Once pick points have been defined for a model, Pickit can determine if an object is pickable and display the pick points in the 2D (below left) and Objects (below right) views.